Bruce Forsyth: Charity work

 Forsyth was an enthusiastic and lifelong supporter of numerous charities, particularly those focused on helping children, disabled people, and animals.

-In 2001, Forsyth became a patron for the international charity EveryChild, which supports vulnerable children around the world.
+In 2001, Forsyth became a patron of the international charity EveryChild, which supports vulnerable children around the world.
 For his 80th birthday in 2008, he requested that people donate to EveryChild instead of buying him presents.

 Forsyth was heavily involved with the charity Variety, which assists disabled and disadvantaged children.
 As part of this work, he helped provide the charity with its signature "Sunshine Coaches," which are specially adapted minibuses.

-Forsyth was a supporter and ambassador for the children's charity Caudwell Children, regularly appearing at many of their fundraising events.
+Forsyth was a supporter and ambassador for the children's charity Caudwell Children, appearing at many of their fundraising events.

 A patron of this Surrey-based charity for over two decades, Forsyth supported its work by attending events, playing in golf tournaments, and donating Strictly Come Dancing tickets for auctions.

 An avid golfer, Forsyth played in and hosted numerous pro-celebrity tournaments for many good causes, including his own Bruce Forsyth Pro-Am Charity Classic.
 Events he hosted at his home on the Wentworth estate raised hundreds of thousands of pounds for Sparks, a charity that supports children's medical research.

 He also lent his support to organizations such as Cats Protection, Help for Heroes, and the Royal Osteoporosis Society.

 Forsyth regularly participated in fundraising drives, including a charity auction for child victims of the Balkan conflict and specials for the BBC's Children in Need, including a special episode of Strictly Come Dancing.